Filters overview

 Filters by user info.

 1. Time frame: Select a date range for your results.
-You can choose options between today and the last 30 days or enter a custom date range.
+You can choose options between today and the last 30 days or enter a custom range.
+For a custom time frame, you can customize both the date and time.

-4. Operating system: Select one or more OSs from a list, including Windows and macOS.
+5. Operating system: Select one or more OS from a list, including Windows and macOS.
 You can exclude this filter by selecting Exclude selection checkbox.

-5. Country: Select one or more countries/regions from the list.
-As you select a Country, choose a State and City from the drop-down.
+6. Location: Select one or more countries/regions from the list.
+As you select a Country/Region, choose a State and City from the drop-down.
 You can exclude this filter by selecting Exclude selection checkbox.

 Example: You can use the Browser filter to compare user data related to visitors on Chrome and Microsoft Edge.
 Apply the filter with Chrome selected first, inspect your results, and then run another query with Microsoft Edge.